 - Practice Physical Distancing.
 We will have small clusters of chairs allowing a family to sit together while being appropriately distanced from others in the service.
 We also have both plastic (sanitized) and cloth seats for you to choose from.

-KidZone is in-person for babies through 5th grade during the 11 a.m. service and registration is requested in order for us to have adequate space and leaders allocated to each age group.
+KidZone is opened on a limited bases at both Chantilly and Linton Hall.
+Please register so we can ensure we have adequate space and leaders allocated to each age group.
 For those still not comfortable attending in person, kids can join leaders for an online interactive service at 9:30 a.m. or enjoy the KidZone lesson together at home at your convenience.
 The lessons are posted online weekly or you can select a lesson from our KidZone YouTube Playlist any time.